n0nuser/feeling-journal/README.md

 SERVER_PORT=80,443
 ```

-2. Create the SSL certificates in the Nginx folder named `cert.pem` and `key.pem` for HTTPS to work.
+2. Create the SSL certificates in the Nginx folder for HTTPS to work.
 You can use [Certbot](https://certbot.eff.org/instructions) (web app uses Nginx).
+Copy the `fullchain.pem` and the `privkey.pem` to the Nginx folder and remember to `chown` to the right user!

 3. Execute the `docker_compose_up.sh` file to deploy the containers.